 The two primary forces in aerodynamics are lift and drag.

-Lift refers to, usually upward, forces perpendicular to the direction of motion of an object traveling through the air; for example, airplane wings are designed so that their movement through the air creates an area of low pressure above the ling and an area of high pressure beneath it.
-The pressure difference produces the lift needed for flight which is typical of airfoil design.
+"Lift" refers to, usually upward, forces perpendicular to the direction of motion of an object traveling through the air.
+For example, airplane wings are designed so that their movement through the air creates an area of low pressure above the wing and an area of high pressure beneath it.
+The pressure difference produces the lift needed for flight which is typical of "airfoil" design.